Sport clubs have the most loyal fans in the world, so is it any wonder that they are leaders in innovations in Loyalty Programmes?

-Previously, fandom was just in the sports grounds or on one TV channel, now, of course, fans engage in online discussions, follow transfer and team news on apps, and watch cable TV channels dedicated to talking about one sport (and even sometimes just discussing one club).
+Previously, fandom was just in the sports grounds or on one TV channel, now fans engage in online discussions, follow transfer and team news on apps, and watch cable TV channels and listen to podcasts dedicated to talking about one sport (and even sometimes just discussing one club).

 Fan clubs are almost as old as sport itself (you might have been a member yourself, in your childhood!).
 But they’ve become more sophisticated in recent years.